What is Localization? All you Need to Know

 Mobile App Localization

-Mobile app localization is basically the same with app localization, except we are strictly referring to the mobile versions of the app.
+Mobile app localization is basically the same as app localization, except we are strictly referring to the mobile versions of the app.

 With more than 4.93 billion app users worldwide, leaving mobile app localization out of the equation is a bad idea.